Apostolic Nunciature to Tunisia

 The Apostolic Nunciature to Tunisia is the diplomatic mission of the Holy See to Tunisia.
 The Apostolic Nuncio to Tunisia is an ecclesiastical office of the Catholic Church in Tunisia, with the rank of an ambassador.
 The nuncio serves both as the ambassador of the Holy See to the State of Tunisia and as the point-of-contact between the Catholic hierarchy in Tunisia and the pope.

 The Vatican established the position of Delegate to Northern Africa in 1965; John Gordon held that post until 19 August 1967.
 Sante Portalupi succeeded him on 27 September 1967.
 The delegate's responsibilities were modified as the Holy See developed relationships with countries in the delegate's area of responsibility.
 Portalupi took on the titles of Apostolic Pro-Nuncio to Algeria on 6 March 1972, and Pro-Nuncio to Tunisia on 22 March 1972.

+The title Apostolic Nuncio to Tunisia is held by the prelate appointed Apostolic Nuncio to Algeria; he resides in Algeria.